eshaq95/MATLAB-Turbine_Blade_Optimization/README.md

-Here's an improved version of the README file for your MATLAB projects repository:

 # MATLAB Projects

 This repository contains MATLAB codes developed for various Mechanical Engineering courses at the University of Edinburgh.
 These projects showcase practical applications of MATLAB in engineering problem-solving and analysis.